hqcasanova/picoSlides/README.md

 - The plugin's structure is based on the **"highly configurable" pattern** proposed by [Mark Dalgleish](http://markdalgleish.com/2011/05/creating-highly-configurable-jquery-plugins/).
 - To minimise the performance penalty derived from the heavy use of inline styles, a kind of **factory pattern** is employed.
 All DOM elements are generated only once and stored in an object that acts as a "library" of elements.
 Whenever insertion is due, the relevant element is pulled from the library and cloned.
 - The plugin makes **minimal use of jQuery**.
-Future implementations will be library agnostic.
+Future implementations will be library-agnostic.

 License
 -------